-Control participants will be recruited using IRB-approved materials and a variety of mechanisms including print advertising; e-mail blasts, social and digital media; news/broadcasts; face-to-face marketing; and flyers at Cincinnati Children's, UC Health and in the community.
+Control participants will be recruited using IRB-approved materials and a variety of mechanisms including print advertising; e-mail blasts, social and digital media; news/broadcasts; face-to-face marketing; and flyers at Cincinnati Children's, UC Health, Baylor College of Medicine, Nationwide Children's Hospital and in the community.
 Advertisements will provide phone and/or email contact information so potential participants can reach out to the study team with questions and get more information.
 Potential participants that learn about the research protocol through e-mail or advertisement may also have the option of completing an electronic eligibility screener.
 Individuals who are not eligible will be notified after completion of the screener.
 Individuals who are potentially eligible to participate can choose to provide their contact information so that research staff can contact them about participation.